hikeventures/hikeventures.github.io/_posts/articles/products/2016-08-02-apple-watch-suunto-spartan.markdown

 # Conclusion

 If you are into multisport or any activity which lasts several hours then I would probably get the [Suunto Spartan](https://www.rei.com/product/107290/suunto-spartan-ultra-gps-multifunction-watch).
 If you only go running then the Apple Watch Nike+ is probably a better option.
 If you are an iPhone user then the Apple Watch Series 2 is obviously a better choice if you don't plan activities which lasts several hours.
 However, as I have not tested the <a href="http://amzn.to/2dt4Oyt" target="_blank" rel="nofollow">Apple Watch Series 2</a> I will need to see how long the watch might actually work with GPS switched on.

+---
+The links on this site contains affiliate links.
+If you purchase through the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read who we are.

+---